Clearlingo Editing and Proofreading

 What is a semicolon?

-When used in a sentence, a semicolon usually signals a relationship between two complete clauses that’s closer than two separate sentences.
+In a sentence, a semicolon usually signals a relationship between two complete clauses that’s closer than two separate sentences.

 It is somewhere between a full stop, which signals the end of a sentence, and a comma, which is a pause.
 And it can take both of their characteristics.